capacitor-community/bluetooth-le/README.md

 requestDevice(options?: RequestBleDeviceOptions | undefined) => Promise<BleDevice>
 ```

 Request a peripheral BLE device to interact with.
-This will scan for available devices according to the filters provided in the options and show a dialog to pick a device.
+This will scan for available devices according to the filters in the options and show a dialog to pick a device.
 For an example, see [usage](#usage).

 | Param         | Type                                                                        | Description                                                             |